• Skip to primary navigation

 Common Smoked Turkey Q&A

-Plan on 15 minutes per pound when cooking at 275 degrees F. Our 12 pound turkeys tend to be done in 3 hours when loosely stuffed with the citrus and herbs.
+Plan on 15 minutes per pound when cooking at 275 degrees F. Our 12 pound turkeys tend to be done in 3 hours.

-160 degrees Fahrenheit (F) when measured at the breast, the turkey is done and safe.
-Carry over cooking will continue to take the internal temperature of the turkey to 165 degrees F (USDA minimum temperature recommendation).
-While the legs and thigh can handle 180 degrees F, that will overcook the breast and it will be dry.
+165 degrees F is the safest temperature for smoked turkey.
+We pull ours when it reads 160 degrees Fahrenheit (F) when measured at the breast.
+THEN carry over cooking will continue to take the internal temperature of the turkey to 165 degrees F (USDA minimum temperature recommendation).
 So target 160 degrees F in the thickest part of the breast.
-The leg and thigh should be temping at 175 to 180 degrees at the same time.
+By that time the legs and thighs should have an internal temp of 175 to 180 degrees at the same time, which is perfect for the darker meat.

 When smoking, even at 275, the challenge for any turkey will be crispy skin.
 If you want a crispy skin, a modification to the recipe is to wait until the bird gets to 145 degrees and then crank up the heat to 375 to finish cooking.
 You run the risk of still drying out the bird, so we don’t push for a crispy skin when smoking.
 With our technique the skin should still be moderately crispy from drying in the fridge.